 Both accidental and malicious insider actions, however, also account for the escalating number of data exposures, Ms. Goddijn said.

-Beasley Allen lawyer Archie Grubb is looking into cases where consumers may be at risk related to data breaches.
-If you feel you might have a claim, he would like to talk with you.
+Beasley Allen is looking into cases where consumers may be at risk related to data breaches.
+If you feel you might have a claim, we would like to talk with you.

 Additional source: 24/7 Wall Street